MaoIlich/Linear-Regression/README.md

-Linear Regression - car mpg with other attributes
+car mpg with other attributes

 8 variables: